-According to ARC’s population forecasts, the 10-county region will add more than 1.5 million people by 2040, bringing the population to 5.9 million.
+According to ARC's population forecasts, the 21-county region will add more than 2.9 million people by 2050, bringing the population to 8.6 million.

 The region’s older adult population is growing rapidly as people live longer and the Baby Boom generation ages.
-By 2040, ARC forecasts the number of residents that are age 65 and over will nearly triple, approaching 1.6 million.
+By 2050, ARC forecasts the number of residents that are age 75 and over will grow to 12%, totaling just over 1 million people.

 At the same time, the Atlanta region is becoming increasingly diverse.
-A majority of the population – nearly 60 percent – is now made up of racial and ethnic minority groups, a figure that is expected to increase over time.
-By 2040, ARC forecasts the region will be about one-third white, one-third African-American and one-third Hispanic and other racial and ethnic groups.
+A majority of the population – nearly 70 percent – is now made up of racial and ethnic minority groups, a figure that is expected to increase over time.

-The region is home to a number of Fortune 500 companies and other large employers, such as Delta Air Lines, Coca-Cola, Home Depot, UPS, AT&T, SunTrust Bank and the Centers for Disease Control.
+The region is home to a number of Fortune 500 companies and other large employers, such as Delta Air Lines, Coca-Cola, Home Depot, UPS, AT&T, and the Centers for Disease Control.

-Metro Atlanta’s unemployment rate, which reached 10 percent at the height of the Great Recession, has steadily declined and now stands at around 5 percent.
-The Atlanta region is expected to add more than 1 million jobs by 2040.
-The top employment sectors in 2040 will be health care, retail, education and professional and scientific.
+The Atlanta region is expected to add more than 1.2 million jobs by 2050.
+The top employment sectors in 2050 will be health care, retail, education and professional and scientific.

 Metro Atlanta Speaks

 Each year, ARC and its community partners conduct the Metro Atlanta Speaks public opinion survey to take the pulse of metro Atlanta residents and help guide the region’s planning and decision-making.